MCreator/MCreator/plugins/mcreator-localization/help/default/particle/rotation_provider.md

-This parameter controls if the particle billboards (always appears to face player)
+This parameter overrides default particle billboarding (always appears to face player)

 Specify the direction in which the particles faces by passing a _'`vector`'_ with 3 parameters,\
 where: `vec(pitch, yaw, roll)`